hzi-bifo/seq2geno/README.md

 GPLv3 (please refer to LICENSE)

 ### <a name="contact"></a>Contact
-Please open an issue here or contact Tzu-Hao Kuo (Tzu-Hao.Kuo@helmholtz-hzi.de).
+Please contact Tzu-Hao Kuo (Tzu-Hao.Kuo@helmholtz-hzi.de) and specify:
+- the error message or unexpected situation
-We will need to know how to reproduce the problem.
+- how to reproduce the problem

 ### <a name="citation"></a>Citation
-The paper for the joint package Seq2Geno and Geno2Pheno will be published.
+We will be publishing the paper for the joint work of Seq2Geno and Geno2Pheno.
 Before that, please use

 ```
 Kuo, T.-H., Weimann, A., Bremges, A., & McHardy, A. C. (2021).
-Seq2Geno (v0.00003) [A reproducibility-aware, integrated package for microbial sequence analyses].
+Seq2Geno ([ver]) [A reproducibility-aware, integrated package for microbial sequence analyses].
 ```
 or
 ```
 @software{thkuo2021seq2geno,
   author = {Tzu-Hao Kuo, Aaron Weimann, Andreas Bremges, Alice C. McHardy},
   title = {Seq2Geno: a reproducibility-aware, integrated package for microbial sequence analyses},
-  version = {v0.00003},
+  version = {[ver]},
   date = {2021-06-20},
 }
 ```